js-ferguson/myBlog/README.md

 * Upvote and downvotes for comments.

-* Add an admin page where admins can make other users admins - not strictly neccessary for a single user blog.
+* Add an admin page where admins can make other users admins - not strictly necessary for a single user blog.

 * Allow replies to comments.